top of page

 Columbia Pike, Arlington, VA, USA

-Wat Tummaprateip was established and legally registered as "Wat New Virginia", in 1983, by the Venerable Wimol Silacjarn as the Founder.
-The temple has moved a total of 4 times from 1983 until now.
+In 1983, Wat Tummaprateip was founded by Venerable Wimol Silacjarn and legally registered as "Wat New Virginia.”
+As of 2025, the temple has moved a total of 4 times since its original establishment.

-At the end of 1983, the construction of Wat Tummaprateip was first started by Mr. Narong Seenumeang who rented a house on Columbia Pike Road, Arlington, VA.
-The temple had two resident monks: Phra Sri Kunaporn and Phramaha Pramuan.
+The construction of Wat Tummaprateip began towards the end of 1983 under the leadership of Mr. Narong Seenumeang, who rented a house on Columbia Pike Road in Arlington, VA.
+This house served as the temple’s first location, and it had two resident monks: Phra Sri Kunaporn and Phramaha Pramuan.

-In the beginning of 1984, the two monks returned to Thailand.
-The temple was vacant for some time until His Holiness Phra Wimol Silacharn traveled from a temple in Atlanta, GA, to stay at "Wat New Virginia", as the only a monk stays at the temple.
+At the start of 1984, the two monks returned to Thailand.
+The temple was vacant for some time until His Holiness Phra Wimol Silacharn traveled from a temple in Atlanta, GA, to stay at "Wat New Virginia" as the only residing monk at the temple.
 Later, the name of the temple was changed to "Wat Tummaprateip".
-After the name changed, another monk, Phramaha Mongkol Premsilo, from Wat Makutkasattriyaram, Bangkok, came to stay at the temple.
+After the name change, another monk, Phramaha Mongkol Premsilo, from Wat Makutkasattriyaram, Bangkok, came to stay at the temple.

-In the middle of 1984, Mrs. Kamala Bupsiri became the Chairman of the Executive Committee.
-When her term of office expired, Mr. Sak Rujireth took over as the temple's executive chairman and registered the temple according to VA law.
+Midway into 1984, Mrs. Kamala Bupsiri became the chairwoman of the temple’s executive committee.
+When her term of office ended, Mr. Sak Rujireth took over as the temple's executive chairman and registered the temple under its new name.

 1 มกราคม 2528